How to Write a Screenplay: 11-Step Ultimate Guide

 2. Read Movie Scripts

-Youโve watched the movie.
+You’ve watched the movie.
 Now read the screenplay behind it.

 Watching movies can give you a great idea of what makes stories tick.
-But when you see a finished film, youโre looking at the product of many collaborators, including the screenwriter, the director, the cinematographer, the actors, the editors, and the sound designer.
+But when you see a finished film, you’re looking at the product of many collaborators, including the screenwriter, the director, the cinematographer, the actors, the editors, and the sound designer.

-When you compare the film to the movie script, you may notice that something that seemed to work well on the page didnโt work as well on screen, and was changed by the director.
-Or, maybe an actor had a flash of inspiration about the inner motivations of their character and subtly changed a line of dialogue.
-You can sometimes learn the most from these moments!
+When you compare the film to the movie script, you may notice that something that seemed to work well on the page didn’t work as well on screen, and was changed by the director.

 Remember, your goal is to get your screenplay read and loved by producers.
 By reading screenplays of movies that have been picked up by studios or investors and produced, you can learn script writing in a way that appeals to filmmakers.